mashery/portal-themes/src/docs/customizing/events.md

 # Event Hooks

-Blackbeard emits custom JavaScript events that you can hook into to run other scripts.
-Use `addEventListener()` on the `window` element to listen for Blackbeard events.
+Mashery Portal 2 emits custom JavaScript events that you can hook into to run other scripts.
+Use `addEventListener()` on the `window` element to listen for Portal events.

 For example, here's how to open an alert window every time a page is rendered.